-3.1 Contractual obligations – when you make a purchase from us, you are entering into a contract with us.
+3.1 Contractual obligations – when you make a purchase from us or indicate interest, you are entering into a contract with us or providing agreement to take the necessary data processing steps to reach contract stage.
 In order to perform this contract, we need to process and store your data.
 For example, we may need to contact you by email or telephone in the case of system upgrades, or in the case of problems with your payment.

 3.2 Legitimate interest –

-We may also use your contact or previous enquiry history to send you personalised offers or marketing information by email or post about similar services and initiatives that we think may be of interest to you (you may opt-out of receiving these at any time using the contact details at the beginning of this policy).
+- • We may also use your engagement or previous enquiry history to send you personalised offers or marketing information by email or post about similar services and initiatives that we think may be of interest to you (you may opt-out of receiving these at any time using the contact details at the beginning of this policy).